 The more you fly, the higher your frequent flyer level will be, the more privileges you’ll get.
 You can get discounts to airport lounges, free upgrades, online shopping, meals, extra luggage and even free tickets

 10. Know when there is a sale

 There are a few times of the year when you know that almost every webshop has a sale going on.
-These sales are getting bigger and better every year in my experience.
 The biggest ones are Black Friday and Cyber Monday.
-Some airlines run their own sale weeks.
-KLM, for example, is famous for their own ‘Wereld Deal Weken’.
+Some airlines run their own sale weeks, like KLM, for example, is famous for their own ‘Wereld Deal Weken’.
 If you’re looking for a flight and Black Friday is coming up, it doesn’t hurt to wait a moment.

-There are luckily a few websites that post about the latest deals in flight land.
+There are, luckily a few websites that post about the latest deals in flight land.
 I prefer having one newsletter with an overview of all the deals going on instead of having ten coming in.
 Great newsletters to check out are Secretflying, Airfarewatchdog and Scotts Cheap Flights.
-Another easy way to keep an eye out on how to find cheap flights.
+Another easy way to keep an eye out for finding affordable cheap flights.

 11. Set up a price alert

-Most websites have to possibility to set up a price alert which is one of the easiest things to set up on how to find cheap flights.
+Most websites can set up a price alert, one of the easiest things to find cheap flights.
 This means that you will get an email when your destination has a price drop.
 I’m currently trying it out to see how well it works.
 As soon as I know, I’ll add an update about this.
 I’ve seen this option on lots of websites and even on Google Flights.

-I hope these steps will make your life a little easier and hopefully it will help you on how to find cheap flights out there.
-The most important thing to do is your research on the destination you want to go to.
+I hope these steps will make your life a little easier, and hopefully, it will help you find cheap flights out there.
+The most important thing to do is research the destination you want to go to.
 And if you find a great ticket, book it.
 Happy travelling!